chiguireitor/telly-kickbot/README.md

 For production use, run with `pm2` or any other supervisor.

+You'll probably need a https://github.com/chiguireitor/cryptoauthproxy instance running for it to work correctly.

 Have a request, need a feature? @chiguireitor on telegram to ask.